jaisabhi1/CloudCraft-CF-Templates/Amazon-ECS-Deep-Dive-2018/Using-Parameter-Store/README.md

 ## Task 2: Upload Test Script to S3

-Upload `access-test.sh` to an S3 bucket in your account.
-Create a new bucket, or use an existing one.
+Upload `access-test.sh` to the public S3 bucket automatically generated in your account.

-Make sure the object is publicly accessible and note down the object link, for example `https://s3.amazonaws.com/my-new-bucket/access-test.sh`.

 ## Task 3: Register Task Definition